fedexist/empatica-challenge/README.md

 ### 3. Send alerts

 Based on the results of our checks, we send the alerts.

-(More on this, in the next paragraph)
+More on this, in the next paragraph

 ## Monitoring

-In this toy use case, the monitoring is simply based on the output on standard output:
+In this toy use case, the monitoring is simply based on the output on stdout:

 ```python
 def send_alert(df: pd.DataFrame, device_name: str, explanation: Dict, with_plot=False):